catherinedevlin/ipython-sql/README.rst

 -------------

 Query results are loaded as lists, so very large result sets may use up your system's memory and/or hang your browser.
-There is no autolimit by default.
-However, `autolimit` (if set) limits the size of the result set (usually with a `LIMIT` clause in the SQL).  `displaylimit` is similar, but the entire result set is still pulled into memory (for later analysis);
+Autolimit is set to 100000 by default.
+The `autolimit` (if set) limits the size of the result set (usually with a `LIMIT` clause in the SQL).
+The `displaylimit` is similar, but the entire result set is still pulled into memory
-only the screen display is truncated.
+(for later analysis); only the screen display is truncated.
+The `displaylimit` is set to 1000 by default.
+These seem to be optimal limits to protect students from killing their web browsers or the SQL server with ill-formed queries.

 .. code-block:: python